 Examples: The solution improves the ability to use different mobility options by reducing the costs of mobility, increasing the service level or becoming more demand-responsive, removing barriers for personal mobility, or by reducing the harmful effects of transportation while ensuring the access of your employees and customers to mobility options.

-Definitions: Delays refer to increased waiting times in road traffic and public transport during peak hours compared to free-flow travel.
+Definitions: Delays in road traffic and public transport during peak hours compared to free-flow travel.

 Examples: The solution replaced some of the road traffic with more efficient or flexible means of transport, reduced the need for mobility during peak hours, or introduced new technology to make the traffic more fluent.

 Definitions: The availability of (open) mobility data for different actors in the area.
-Facilitates the sharing of mobility-related information through different channels and creates value-adding services for the organization’s employees and customers based on shared information.
+Facilitates the sharing of mobility-related information through different channels and creating value-adding services for the employees and customers of the organization based on shared information.